 - All author names in order of authorship, with surnames (family names) in all CAPITAL letters.
 Affiliation and e-mail information for each author.

 - Full contact information for corresponding author, including full postal address, phone number (with country code), and e-mail address.

 There are no mandatory procedures for how authors should prepare their Detailed Response to Reviewers, and the editors see many creative uses of tables, text highlighted in color, and other ways that address reviewer concerns.
-But it is usually beneficial to the author to err on the side of being too detailed and comprehensive rather than brief or vague, and it is always a good idea to maintain politeness and respect for the authority of the reviewer, even if you disagree with them on a point.In structuring your response, it is usually the most helpful if authors summarize or copy and paste each major reviewer comment then respond to it.
+But it is usually beneficial to the author to err on the side of being too detailed and comprehensive rather than vague, and it is always a good idea to maintain politeness and respect for the authority of the reviewer, even if you disagree with them on a point.In structuring your response, it is usually the most helpful if authors summarize or copy/paste each major reviewer comment then respond to it.
 You should do so separately for each of the reviewers, and if more than one reviewer has the same comment it is fine to simply repeat the same response (some reviewers are only concerned about the issues they raise and will not look at the other review comments and your responses).
-If it is a substantive comment, authors will sometimes copy and paste the sentence/paragraph from their revised paper into their response, or summarize their change then refer to the specific line numbers in the revised paper where the reviewers can find it.
-For minor changes such as terminology, typos, new citations, etc., it is usually sufficient to reply "Done" or "Change made."
+If it is a substantive comment, authors will sometimes copy/paste the sentence/paragraph from their revised paper into their response, or summarize their change then refer to the specific line numbers in the revised paper where the reviewers can find it.
+For minor changes such as terminology, typos, new citations, etc., it is sufficient to reply "Done" or "Change made."

 - Body of manuscript (without title, authors, abstract, or keywords)

 - Numbered list of references (see below for guidelines)